rtp-aws/devpost_aws_disaster_response/README.md

 These are some of the URLs obtained by chrome developers tools.
 These images will update.
 Currently not all of the ones pulled are listed here.
 See [here](imgs/raw_data) for the current dataset.

+If you are unware of developer tools in chrome look [here](https://youtu.be/RRuaG0_W7B4) is a short video on how to find the url to add to the webscrape dataset.

 ### Best Camera so far